zosmac/graphviz_swift/README.md

 ### Download the *GraphvizSwift* Package Installer
 You can install GraphvizSwift directly onto your Mac by downloading the package installer from [its repository](https://github.com/zosmac/graphviz_swift).
 Select `graphvizswift-arm64.pkg` and then download the raw file.
 ![GraphvizSwiftDownload](Readme/GraphvizSwiftDownload.png)
 Similarly, download `graphvizswift-arm64.pkg.sha512`.
-The, verify the package installer:
+Then, verify the package installer:
 ```zsh
 cd ~/Downloads
 sha512sum -c graphvizswift-arm64.pkg.sha512